jdcloudcom/en/documentation/Networking/Elastic-Network-Interface/Operation-Guide/Elastic-Network-Interface-Management/Associate-Elastic-Network-Interface.md

 # Attach ENI

-JD Cloud supports attaching an independently created secondary ENI to any VM with the same virtual private cloud attribute.
+JD Cloud & AI supports attaching an independently created secondary ENI to any VM with the same virtual private cloud attribute.

 ## Procedures

-Step 1: Log in to the console of JD Cloud and enter the Console Navigation Page.
+Step 1: Log in to the console of JD Cloud & AI and enter the Console Navigation Page.

 Step 2: Select network - virtual private cloud - ENI at the navigation bar on the left side of the console to enter the ENI list page.